gautieggertsson/2-state-toolkit/README.md

 ## SIMPLE EXAMPLES

+A complete guide to the following simple examples is included in Appendix B.

 | Description                                    | File            |
 | --                                             | --              |
 | SIMPLE POLICY RULE WITH STATE VARIABLE         | Examples/ex_1.m |